teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 <img src="https://github.com/teeekay/CarND-Traffic-Sign-Classifier-Project/blob/master/examples/incorrectchoices/9notruckpassing.png?raw=true" width=150>
 <img src="https://github.com/teeekay/CarND-Traffic-Sign-Classifier-Project/blob/master/examples/incorrectchoices/10roundabout.png?raw=true" width=150>

-<U><B>Figure 9:</B><I> 10 sign images incorrectly classified by the model</I></U>
+<U><B>Figure 10:</B><I> 10 sign images incorrectly classified by the model</I></U>

 ---

 Of the 12630 images in the test set, 397 were incorrectly classified by the model.
-Figure 9 presents 10 randomly selected samples of incorrectly classified images.
-The top 5 softmax predictions were generated for these images in cell ???.
+Figure 10 presents 10 randomly selected samples of incorrectly classified images.
+The top 5 softmax predictions were generated for these images in code cell 30.
 In 7 of the cases the model picked the correct sign as a second most likely choice, and in two it was the third choice.
 Only with sign 9230, a "No Vehicles" sign, did the model fail to have the correct sign label in its top 5 selections.
 The model was very unsure of any choice in this case, with probability of its highest choice being only 0.324 - similar to with random noise.

 It was gratifying to me that I would have a hard time correctly guessing what category half of these samples(4722, 2141, 5786, 3124, 8945) belonged to as they were blurred or dark.